Should you always use a VPN?

 5. Safe access to public Wi-Fi

-To put it simply, if your VPN is always turned on, it will be impossible for hackers to decipher the encrypted data.
+To put it simply, if your VPN is always turned on, it will be impossible for criminals to decipher the encrypted data.
 As an extra precaution, you can turn on the kill switch feature in your VPN’s settings.

 6. Save money

-External companies can gain access to your information and use it for their own advantage.
+External companies can gain access to your information and use it to their own advantage.
 For instance, if you keep looking for flight details or the same hotel rooms, the prices may increase the next time you come back to the same site.
 That’s because companies track your search history and frequency.

 What can a VPN be used for?